-The Independent Auditor's report is on pages 50 to 55.
-Following an audit tender in 2016, Deloitte LLP was appointed as Auditor in September 2016 with Andrew Partridge as Senior Statutory Auditor to the Company.
-It should be noted that Deloitte LLP will rotate the Senior Statutory Auditor responsible for the audit every five years.
+The Independent Auditor's report is on pages 50 to 56.
+Following an audit tender in 2016, Deloitte LLP was appointed as Auditor in September 2016, with Andrew Partridge as Senior Statutory Auditor to the Company.
+It should be noted that, as Deloitte LLP rotate the Senior Statutory Auditor responsible for the audit every five years, Chris Hunter has now been appointed as the Company's Senior Statutory Auditor.

 The Company has in place a policy governing and controlling the provision of non-audit services by the external Auditor so as to safeguard its independence and objectivity.
 Shareholders are asked to approve the appointment, and the Directors' responsibility for the remuneration, of the Auditor at each AGM.
 Any non-audit work, other than interim reviews, requires the specific approval of the Audit Committee in each case.
 Non-audit work, where independence may be compromised or conflicts arise, is prohibited.
 There are no contractual obligations which restrict the Committee's choice of Auditor.
-The Committee concluded that Deloitte LLP is independent of the Company and recommended that a Resolution for the re-appointment of Deloitte LLP as external Auditor should be put to the 2018 AGM.
+The Committee concluded that Deloitte LLP is independent of the Company and recommended that a Resolution for the re-appointment of Deloitte LLP as external Auditor should be put to the 2019 AGM.